Bridging the communication gap: toward a more informed public understanding of sustainable farming

 Community of Practice

-In response to July 2023 workshop participant's evaluation feedback, we have been holding monthly virtual meetings called Reframing Practice Sessions since October 2023.
-The objectives of the practice sessions are to assist workshop attendees with ongoing communication binds, and to give them a space for applying both the FrameWorks reframing strategies and the concept of reframing as a strategy.
+In response to July 2023 workshop participant's evaluation feedback, we held monthly virtual meetings called Reframing Practice Sessions from October 2023 to November 2024.
+The objectives of the practice sessions were to assist workshop attendees with ongoing communication binds, and to give them a space for applying both the FrameWorks reframing strategies and the concept of reframing as a strategy.
 More explanation provided in Objective 3.

 Participation Summary